conormkelly/yts-cli/README.md

 - 🎯 Extract transcripts from any YouTube video with available captions
 - 🤖 Generate AI-powered summaries using your choice of local or cloud LLMs
+- 🔍 Ask specific questions about video content with the query mode
 - 📝 Multiple summary formats (concise or detailed analysis)
 - 🌍 Support for videos with auto-generated captions
 - ⚡ Real-time streaming output as summaries are generated